-The basic point here is not difficult to grasp.
 While the emergence of the epistemic desire, with its characteristic indifference, detachment and respect, is a sign of maturity, this maturity (or maturation) is largely the result of a long process of what might be called our sensory education – by the things themselves.
 It is, after all, the things that show us their indifference to our satisfaction or loss and their detachment from our pleasure and pain.
 It is the things that teach us to respect their independence and transcendence.
 Our maturation is more like the removal of obstacles (e.g., the affective spell cast by our vital needs), which then opens us up to the teachings of the things themselves.
-And when the appropriate degree of maturity is finally reached, our perceptual consciousness, animated by the desire for truth, does not aim at the presence of objects to be enjoyed, or at the simple correctness of our assertion, but at the things themselves in their transcendence (Husserl 2002, p.
+And when the appropriate degree of maturity is finally reached, our perceptual consciousness, animated by the desire for truth, does not simply aim at the presence of objects to be enjoyed, or at the correctness of our assertion as such, but at the things themselves in their transcendence (Husserl 2002, p.
 113; cf. Bernet 2003, p.
 158).
-This is made all the more clear by the fact that we cannot properly speak of the fulfilment of an epistemic desire – that is, an identification that brings about an increase in knowledge and insight – unless the identification that the desire aims at is coupled with the essential possibility of disappointment (Husserl 1984, pp. 574-576).
+Indeed, we cannot properly speak of the fulfilment of an epistemic desire – that is, an identification that brings about an increase in knowledge and insight – unless the identification that the desire aims at is coupled with the essential possibility of disappointment (Husserl 1984, pp. 574-576).
 Only if our desire to know can be frustrated by the things themselves are we entitled to (provisional) truth when our desire is (at least partially) fulfilled.

 Now, imagination, while essentially a simulation of perception, is defined precisely by the absence – in principle! – of the things themselves, the very things to which our epistemic desire is directed.
-Given this absence, and given the fact that our epistemic desire is essentially directed at the things themselves (and not at some intermediate appearance, or at its own correctness), it follows that the epistemic desire cannot function in imagination in the same way as it does in perception.
-So it must be an exaggeration to say, as Husserl does, that imagination, as an intuitive, objectifying act, is “a precise mirroring of the intentional process of perception” (Husserl 1966, p.
+Given this absence, it is reasonable to doubt whether the constitution of sensory intuitiveness in imagination exactly parallels perception, as Husserl seems to suggest when he characterizes imagination as “a precise mirroring of the intentional process of perception” (Husserl 1966, p.
 244).